swapys7/OS-Proj_1/README.md

 1. Using the GDB debugger, slowly trace through a context switch to see what happens (see section E.5 GDB).
 You can set a breakpoint on schedule() to start out, and then single-step from there.(1) Be sure to keep track of each thread's address and state, and what procedures are on the call stack for each thread.
 You will notice that when one thread calls switch_threads(), another thread starts running, and the first thing the new thread does is to return from switch_threads().
 You will understand the thread system once you understand why and how the switch_threads() that gets called is different from the switch_threads() that returns.
 See section A.2.3 Thread Switching, for more information.

 2. Don't declare large data structures as non-static local variables, e.g. int buf[1000];.
-Alternatives to stack allocation include the page allocator and the block allocator (see section A.5 Memory Allocation).
+Alternatives to stack allocation include the page allocator and the block allocator (see section A.5 Memory Allocation);

 §2.1.2 Source Files

-1. In `init.c/h` you may want to add your own initialization code to main(), see A.1.3 for details
+1. In `init.c/h` you may want to add your own initialization code to main(); see A.1.3 for details

 2. Much of your work will take place in `thread.c/h`, see A.2.1, and A.2 for details